snehaajoshii/snehaajoshii.github.io/involvement.md

 ## Organizations

-I’m actively involved in communities that support my growth in cybersecurity, leadership, and technology:
+### National / External Organizations
+- **WiCyS (Women in CyberSecurity)** – Awarded a competitive scholarship to attend and present my IoMT cybersecurity research at the 2025 WiCyS Conference

-- **ColorStack** – Member focused on supporting Black and Latinx students in tech
+- **ColorStack** – Active member supporting Black and Latinx students in tech
-- **Rewriting the Code (RTC)** – Women in Tech community
+- **Rewriting the Code (RTC)** – Active member of this women-in-tech community; awarded a scholarship to attend Harvard WECode for two consecutive years
-- **Association for Computing Machinery’s Council of Women (ACM-W)** – Secretary
-- **National Society of Leadership and Success (NSLS)** – Member
+- **NSBE (National Society of Black Engineers)** – Member supporting Black excellence in engineering and technology

+### School / Campus Organizations

 - **Phi Eta Sigma Honors Society** – Honors scholar
 - **Marymount University Cyber Club** – CTF competitor and active participant
 - **Saints for Service Scholar & Global Scholar Programs** – Leadership and service recognition

 ## Leadership

 - **Resident Assistant | Marymount University**
   *Aug 2022 – May 2025*
   Managed a floor of 40+ residents, increasing community satisfaction by 25%, resolving conflicts with a 95% success rate, and organizing high-attendance community events.

+- **National Society of Leadership and Success (NSLS)** – Vice President

 - **Vice President | Virginia Collegiate Honors Council**
   *Apr 2023 – Apr 2024*